xvonabur/UNIT3D/book/src/backup.md

 The configuration file that manages the built‑in backup routine is located at `.../config/backup.php`; administrators can modify this to suit specific needs.

-- `Name`:  The name of this application.
+- `name`:  The name of this application.
 You can use this name to monitor the backups.
-- `Source`: Set up as an associative array.
+- `source`: Set up as an associative array.
 Within you'll find a 'files' key with child keys detailed below.
-- `Include`: The list of directories and files that will be included in the backup.
+- `include`: The list of directories and files that will be included in the backup.
-- `Exclude`: These directories and files will be excluded from the backup.
+- `exclude`: These directories and files will be excluded from the backup.
 Directories used by the backup process will automatically be excluded.
-- `Follow__links`: Determines if symlinks should be followed.
+- `follow_links`: Determines if symlinks should be followed.
-- `Ignore_unreadable_directories`: Determines if it should avoid unreadable directories.
+- `ignore_unreadable_directories`: Determines if it should avoid unreadable directories.
-- `Relative_path`: This path is used to make directories in resulting zip-file relative.
+- `relative_path`: This path is used to make directories in resulting zip-file relative.
 Set to `null` to include complete absolute path
   - e.g. `base_path()`
-- `Databases`: The names of the connections to the databases that should be backed up MySQL, PostgreSQL, SQLite and Mongo databases are supported.
+- `databases`: The names of the connections to the databases that should be backed up MySQL, PostgreSQL, SQLite and Mongo databases are supported.
   - The content of the database dump may be customized for each connection by adding a 'dump' key to the connection settings in `.../config/database.php`.

     ```php